 The testing strategy will be a combination of using automated test tools and using built-unit test from FreeCol.

 Google Code Pro will be the central analytic tool to analyze dependencies, compute metrics and calculate the Cyclomatic Complexity (CC).
 The work activity will be identifying methods with CC of 7 or higher and bringing them down less than 7.
-Other tools such as FindBug will also be used to find potential bugs in the program.
+Other tools such as FindBugs will also be used to find potential bugs in the program.

 1.3 Scope